 Check it out: magickeys.com

-This app offers a free premium upgrade for teachers, and it has lots of texts available.
+This app offers a free premium upgrade for teachers, with lots of free texts available.

-The stories are aimed toward primary learners, so I'd say this site is best for K-2 teachers.
+The stories are aimed at primary learners, so this site is best for K-2 teachers.in fact, I can tell you from experience, you'll find a ton of great 1st grade books online if that's what you're needing.
 Professional narration helps model fluent reading, which is a great addition for this age group.

 Check it out: iStoryBooks app